Ashtavinayak Yatra Package from Mumbai — 6-Day Sacred Tour of 8 Ganesha Temples

 “Sukhakarta Dukhharta — Remover of Sorrows, Giver of Joy.”

-Ashtavinayak Pilgrimage — Sacred india
+Ashtavinayak Yatra — Sacred india

 Tour Highlights